 Comments Off on Mobility Scooters: An Introduction

 Mobility scooters are designed for people who still have some mobility but are challenged by slopes or distances.
-A wide variety of mobility scooters, in various price ranges, are available to fit your needs from leading manufacturers such as Invacare, Pride, Sunrise Medical and Drive Medical.
+A wide variety of mobility scooters, in various price ranges, are available to fit your needs from leading manufacturers such as Pride, Drive, Golden, and Amigo.
 Mobility scooters come in a number of styles which can accommodate a wide range of user needs.

 When selecting a mobility scooter one should consider where the scooter will primarily be used (indoor, outdoor or both), how often the scooter be transported in a car and any specific seating/accessory needs.

 Most mobility scooters are defined by four features which separate them from power wheelchairs: Scooters are directed by a tiller at the front of the base that can steer the front wheel.
 This arm can be tilted and locked allowing a safe and comfortable ride for all users.
 Forward and reverse motion is controlled by two thumb levers.
 The seat of scooters is usually mounted on a stem, allowing many scooter seats to rotate from side to side.
 Finally, scooters have a base board instead of footrests.
 Scooters are steered using a tiller, you need sufficient arm strength to drive it and thumb mobility to use the controls.